williaz/NgExp/README.md

   - Promises pass an error along the chain till it finds an error handler.
   - The catch function works exactly the same way as the then error handler, it’s just clearer and more explicitly describes our intent to handle errors.

+- Interface
+  - We can append ? to the name of the property or function to mark it as optional

+- Decorators
+  - With decorators we can configure and customise our classes at design time.
+  - They are just functions that can be used to add meta-data, properties or functions to the thing they are attached to.

+- Module
+  - TS transpile to ES5 -> CommonJS module loading system
+  - export: says which of those functions can be exported, and therefore imported and used in other modules.